Ain't It Funny (Murder Remix): Music video

-The single's official music video was directed by Herb Ritts.
+The single's official music video was directed by Cris Judd.
 The music video features two parts that frequently interchange back and forth throughout the song.
 The first part of the video shows Lopez having a small party in her home with guests including Ja Rule and Ashanti.
 This part of the video is from the point of view of the guy who is being mentioned in the song.
 His face is not seen, and Lopez addresses the camera throughout this section of the video.
 This section begins with the guy knocking on the door, Lopez inviting him in, and then eventually showing him the door when she sees him attempting to look/flirt with other women at the party.
 As he leaves, she goes on entertaining the other guests.
 The second part of the video involves scenes with Lopez, Ja Rule and Cadillac Tah in a white room, Ja Rule in a recording studio in Lopez's home, Lopez sitting in a chair singing bits of the song, and Lopez and Ja Rule singing the parts of the final verse against a gold backdrop.